raceychan/lihil/docs/tutorials.md

 - all graph will eventually merged into the main graph holding by `Lihil`, which means that, if you register a dependency with a factory in route `A`, the same factory can be used in every other route if it is required.

-- you can menually construct graph and inject into `Lihil`
+- you can manually construct graph and inject into `Lihil`

 ### Testing

-Lihil provide you two technques for testing, `TestClient` and `LocalClient`
+Lihil provide you two techniques for testing, `TestClient` and `LocalClient`

 #### `TestClient`

-`TestClient` provide you something that is close to menually constructing a request as client and post it to your server.
+`TestClient` provide you something that is close to manually constructing a request as client and post it to your server.

 For integration testing where each request should go through every part of your application, `TestClient` keep your test close to user behavior.